-- Download and unzip the archive (to ~/matlab/RSKtools, for instance) - Add the folder to your path using (addpath ~/matlab/RSKtools or launch the path editor gui (pathtool). - type help RSKtools to get an overview and take a look at the examples.
+- Download and unzip the archive (to ~/matlab/RSKtools, for instance) - Add the folder to your path using (addpath ~/matlab/RSKtools or launch the path editor gui (path-tool). - Type help RSKtools to get an overview and take a look at the examples.
+This applies to the folder named "RSKtools".
+If the folder name changes, please type help YourFolderName.